Book a Hotel in Amsterdam

 - Hotels in or close to Amsterdam’s city center tend to be more expensive

 - Amsterdam is a small city with a highly efficient, finely-mazed public transport system.
-Even if you stay in a hotel in the suburbs you can easily reach the city center.3
+Even if you stay in a hotel in the suburbs you can easily reach the city center.4

 Hotels in Amsterdam range from Budget/Youth Hostels and Bed-And-Breakfast places to Boutique- and Luxury Hotels.

 There are a few places you’ll want to stay away from.
 One of the benefits of booking a hotel in Amsterdam via Booking.com is that you can see what previous guests thought of the place.
-Read their reviews.
+Read real reviews by verified guests.

 Amsterdam city center, suburbs, or metropolitan region?